chr4-cookbooks/sshd/README.md

 Just installs openssh-server without configuring it, as well as enabling and starting the daemon.

-## Definitions
+## Resources

-You can also maintain openssh-server using the definition.
+You can also maintain openssh-server using the resource.
 This is the recommended way.

-To use the definition, make sure your metadata.rb includes
+To use the resource, make sure your metadata.rb includes

 ```ruby
 depends 'sshd'